-• We present the design and implementation of enhanced data store clients which improve performance and security by providing integrated caching, encryption, and compression.
+- We present the design and implementation of enhanced data store clients which improve performance and security by providing integrated caching, encryption, and compression.
 We have written a library for implementing enhanced data store clients and made it available as open source software [12].
 This is the first paper to present caching, encryption, and compression as being essential features for data store clients and to describe in detail how to implement these features in data store clients in a general way.
-Our enhanced data store clients are being used by IBM customers.

-- We present the design and implementation of a universal data store manager (UDSM) which allows application programs to access multiple data stores.
+Our enhanced data store clients are being used by IBM customers. - We have generalized our enhanced clients to support applications using cloud services which are not necessarily data stores.
+An open source version of our enhanced clients for supporting cloud services such as IBM's Natural Language Understanding is available [13] and is being used by customers.
+We are not aware of any other software which provides similar functionality. - We present NLU-SA, an application for performing natural language understanding and sentiment analysis on text documents.
+NLU-SA is implemented on top of our enhanced clients and integrates text analysis with Web searching.
+We also provide new results on sentiment for major companies and countries expressed on the Web which were collected by NLU-SA.
+We are not aware of any other software which provides the same functionality as NLU-SA.
+Furthermore, the results on sentiment analysis that we report from using NLU-SA are novel. - We present the design and implementation of a universal data store manager (UDSM) which allows application programs to access multiple data stores.
 The UDSM allows data stores to be accessed with a common key-value interface or with an interface specific to a certain data store.
 The UDSM provides the ability to monitor the performance of different data stores as well as a workload generator which can be used to easily compare the performance of data stores.
 The UDSM also has features provided by our enhanced clients so that caching, encryption, and compression can be used to enhance performance and security for all of the data stores supported by the UDSM.
 The UDSM provides both a synchronous (blocking) and asynchronous (nonblocking) interface to all data stores it supports, even if a data store fails to provide a client supporting asynchronous operations on the data store.
 Asynchronous interfaces are another commonly ignored feature which should become a standard feature of data store clients.
-The UDSM is available as open source software [13] and is being used by IBM customers.
-We are not aware of any other software which provides the full functionality of our UDSM or is designed the same way. - We present key issues that arise with client-side caching and offer multiple ways of implementing and integrating caches with data store clients. - We present performance results from using our enhanced clients and UDSM for accessing multiple data stores.
-The results show the high latency that can occur with cloud-based data stores and the considerable latency reduction that can be achieved with caching.
-The latency from remote process caching can be a problem and is significantly higher than latency resulting from in-process caching.
+The UDSM is available as open source software [14] and is being used by IBM customers.
+We are not aware of any other software which provides the full functionality of our UDSM or is designed the same way.